 Volunteers normally work 5 days per week with 2 days off.
 Sports Coaching volunteers teach sport in the afternoons and so have the mornings free.
 Volunteers on this role can either use their mornings to plan the sessions or choose to combine their placement with one of the other roles.
-Your role may differ depending on the season, for example during the wet season volunteers will spend more time coaching inside and teaching students health and fitness lessons in the school classroom.
-There are lots of fun free time activities to get involved in on your day off.
+There are lots of fun free time activities to get involved in on your days off.

 This placement has been approved by the DofE as meeting the requirements for the Residential section of the Gold Award.

 Pod is fully committed to safeguarding and promoting the wellbeing of children and vulnerable adults - please see our Child and Vulnerable Adults Protection Policy.